 However, the benefits depend on the kind of diet we choose to follow.
 That means that a vegan who doesn’t consume animal products and a vegetarian who consumes dairy products will have different results.

 The good thing about the vegetarian diet is the fact that it is rich in all the good stuff.
-Those are healthy fats, fiber, phytochemicals, minerals, and vitamins, and it is low in dietary cholesterol and saturated fat.
+These are healthy fats, fiber, phytochemicals, minerals, and vitamins, and it is low in dietary cholesterol and saturated fat.

 Even if we just have veggie meals once in a while, we’ll still enjoy the benefits.

 A strict vegan diet is actually free of cholesterol, high in soluble fiber, and low in saturated fat.
 A vegetarian diet might lower the risk of cardiovascular disease.
 Cardiovascular disease is a typical complication related to diabetes.

 Consuming nuts, vegetables, whole grains, and fruits, might help improve our control over blood glucose and our body might be more responsive to insulin.
 That, in turn, can lead to reducing the risk of complications related to the disease and taking fewer drugs.

 However, we should be aware that even a vegetarian diet might come with adverse effects on our blood glucose.
 That can happen if we follow a vegetarian diet that is abundant in simple carbs – mainly starches, like white bread, potatoes, and white rice.

 In addition, vegetarians have lower BMI, i.e., body mass index.
 This is in comparison to people who don’t follow a vegetarian diet.

 Having a healthy body weight is extremely beneficial for those with diabetes.
-It is like that since a healthy weight might lower the risk of the complications related to the condition, and also improve the control over the blood glucose levels.
+It is like that since a healthy weight might lower the risk of complications related to the condition, and also improve the control over the blood glucose levels.

-Generally speaking, vegans and vegetarians are more deliberate in their choices of food, and they are far less likely to pick food according to emotions and binge eat.
+Generally speaking, vegans and vegetarians are more deliberate in their choices of food, and they are far less likely to pick food according to emotions and binge eating.
 These two habits lead to obesity.

 According to one research, there is a strong connection between diet and the chance of developing cataracts.
 There is a higher chance for meat-eaters and a lower chance for vegans and vegetarians.